-Effective July 1, 2014, all candidates for a teaching license as a core academic teacher must receive a “Sheltered English Immersion (SEI) Endorsement” to receive an Initial (or Professional) teaching license from the Massachusetts Department of Elementary and Secondary Education.
+Effective July 1, 2014, all candidates for an Initial teaching license as a core academic teacher must receive a “Sheltered English Immersion (SEI) Endorsement” to receive an Initial teaching license from the Massachusetts Department of Elementary and Secondary Education.
 SEI is an approach to teaching which makes content material comprehensible and accessible to English Language Learners.
 Core academic teachers include Early Childhood, Elementary and Secondary Education teachers of English, Reading/Language Arts, Mathematics, History, History/Government/Geography, the Sciences, and Special Education teachers.
-Undergraduate and PBTL licensure candidates take EDUC 222; M.Ed. candidates take TESL 910.
+Undergraduate licensure candidates must take EDUC 222; PBTL candidates are required to take either EDUC 222 or TESL 910; M.Ed.
+Initial licensure candidates take TESL 910.

 - Pass the SEI MTEL (available in spring 2014)